Pepe Mendoza | Magnificent Mexican Modernism

 Pepe Mendoza credenza

-A Pepe Mendoza side table showcasing an abstract modernist design bringing to mind elements from the sea.
+A Pepe Mendoza side table showcases an abstract modernist design, bringing elements from the sea to mind.
 Bronze, brass, walnut and his classic inlay technique, c.
 1950s.